awsdocs/aws-ruby-developer-guide/doc_source/quick-start-guide.rst

 Write the Code
 ==============

 The following example lists the names of up to 50 of your buckets.
 Copy the code and save it as :file:`buckets.rb`.
-Note that although the **Resource** object is created in the :code-ruby:`us-west-2` region, |S3| returns buckets to which you have access, regardless of the region.
+Note that although the **Resource** object is created in the :code:`us-west-2` region, |S3| returns buckets to which you have access, regardless of the region.

 .. code-block:: ruby

-   require 'aws-sdk'
+   require 'aws-sdk-s3'  # v2: require 'aws-sdk'

    s3 = Aws::S3::Resource.new(region: 'us-west-2')